-Perseverance Island (Ile Perseverance) is a new Island to the Seychelleswhich is 2 km away from the capital Victoria.
+Perseverance Island (Ile Perseverance) is a new island in the Seychelles, located 2 km from the capital Victoria.

 In the years 2000-2002, the first thought was given to creating a new island directly adjacent to Mahé.